Social Studies Syllabus

 The science course of grade 5 revolves around the scientific method.
 The scientific method entails the following steps in solving a problem: observe, question, hypothesize, experiment, and then conclude.
 The students will learn to observe with hands-on objects/concepts like the weather, matter, and plants/animals.
 The students will learn to question and hypothesize about everyday things.
 We will do experiments to test the hypothesis and hereby teach the students to be open minded and paying special attention to changes/happenings in everyday life.
 This course will also teach the students how to write a comprehensive conclusion to explain what they have learnt/found from the experiments.
 This will encourage the students to think critically and work independently.

-The 5th grade social studies class covers topics such as citizenship, historical conflict and resolution, the development of nation states, and interactions between people and the environment.
+grade social studies class covers topics such as citizenship, historical conflict and resolution, the development of nation states, and interactions between people and the environment.
 Students will practice skills such as map reading, researching topics, and writing reports.

 Reading: Literature – Grade 5